droe-lang/droe-lang.github.io/src/guide/installation.md

 curl -sSL https://roe-lang.dev/install | sh
 ```

-This script will download and install the latest version of Roelang.
+This script will download and install the latest version of Roe.

 ## Manual Installation